Skip to main content

 Last but not least, we have the iPad (2021).
 It's the oldest iPad on our list, and with the least performant specs.
 If you want an iPad that can play the latest games and has the best display for watching movies, you're better off with other picks on this list.

 When he originally reviewed the iPad (2021), former Digital Trends contributor Adam Doud said the iPad (2021) was "arguably the best tablet you can buy on a budget."
-Fast forward to 2024, and that holds true.
+Fast forward to 2025, and that still holds true.
+It has incredible longevity for a lower-powered device, and as such, it's still worth buying.

 Although the iPad (2022) is a better overall value, $349 may be a bit more than you're willing to spend.
 The iPad (2021) can be found for as little as $200 these days, which is an unbelievable price for a new iPad.
 If you're OK sacrificing some features and specs in exchange for an incredible deal, the iPad (2021) is well worth your consideration.